Meet our Champions

 Julia Monjaras-Feria (Queen's University Belfast, UK)

-I am Julia Monjaras-Feria, I did my PhD at National Autonomous University of Mexico in collaboration with the Osaka University in a fascinating project that introduced me to the bacterial secretion systems world.
-I got interested in the bacterial secretion mechanisms so much, that I went to Tübingen Germany for a postdoctoral stay.
+I completed my PhD at the National Autonomous University of Mexico in collaboration with the Osaka University, Japan, in a fascinating project that introduced me to the bacterial secretion systems world.
 My path continued in the same field and I moved to Belfast, UK to become a Senior Research Fellow.
 Currently, at the Wellcome Wolfson Institute for Experimental Medicine at Queen's University Belfast, I am focused on elucidating the secretion mechanism and activity in eukaryotic cells of numerous bacterial toxins or effector proteins secreted by the T6SS.

 -